 Second, although hermeneutical lacunae are a significant source of harm, Fricker's focus on lacunae side-steps the ways in which symbolic power is, as Fraser put it, productive.
 Culture provides tools for constituting ourselves as subjects, and the problem is not just what tools are left out, but what sort of subjects we become given the tools we have.
-For example, in the United States, the concepts and language of race structure our interactions and identities, and do so in ways that are both implicated in and responses to racial injustice (Mills 1997, esp.
-53-62, 88-89; Hayward 2013).
-What we wear, how we speak, where we live, where, how, and with whom we spend leisure time, are all practices (among others) that are organized by racial meanings and distribute resources unjustly (Anderson 2010, Haslanger 2014).
-Moreover, such meanings affect perception, attention, and memory (Siegel 2017, Taylor 2016).
+For example, in the United States, the concepts and language of race structure our interactions and identities, and do so in ways that are both implicated in and responses to racial injustice [Mills 1997, esp.
+53-62, 88-89; Hayward 2013].
+What we wear, how we speak, where we live, where, how, and with whom we spend leisure time, are all practices (among others) that are organized by racial meanings and distribute resources unjustly [Anderson 2010, Haslanger 2014].
+Moreover, such meanings affect perception, attention, and memory [Siegel 2017; Taylor 2016].
 The problem is not just that there are gaps in our hermeneutical resources, but the power of the hermeneutical resources we are given.
-Minds and bodies are shaped by everyday practices that distribute things of value and disvalue, and these practices depend on meanings that must be exposed to critique in order to achieve justice (Foucault 1975; Bartky 1990).
+Minds and bodies are shaped by everyday practices that distribute things of value and disvalue, and these practices depend on meanings that must be exposed to critique in order to achieve justice.

 To better understand the role of symbolic power in ideological oppression and possibilities of critique, let us return to Bourdieu.
-Bourdieu distinguishes doxa, heterodoxy, and orthodoxy (Bourdieu 1977/1972, 168).
+Bourdieu distinguishes doxa, heterodoxy, and orthodoxy [Bourdieu 1977: 168].
 See Figure 2 (which reproduces the diagram in Bourdieu's text):

-The space of doxa, for Bourdieu, consists of "that which is beyond question and which each agent tacitly accords by the mere fact of acting in accord with social convention" (169).
-Being subjectively necessary, it "goes without saying because it comes without saying" (167).
+The space of doxa, for Bourdieu, consists of 'that which is beyond question and which each agent tacitly accords by the mere fact of acting in accord with social convention' [ibid.: 169].
+Being subjectively necessary, it 'goes without saying because it comes without saying' [ibid.: 167].
 Bourdieu is not entirely clear what is included in doxa.
-At different times, he characterizes it as including "principles," (167) "mythico-ritual homologies," (167) "theses," (168), and "dominant systems of classification" (169).
-In contrast to his notion of the habitus - understood in terms of dispositions - doxa appear to be representational, though not necessarily belief-like.
-In terms of the model of practices I sketched earlier (see Figure 1), I would take doxa to be the available social meanings in a context, and orthodoxy to be the (dominant) set of attitudes that are taken in that context to be correct or appropriate.
+At different times, he characterizes it as including 'principles,' [ibid.] 'mythico-ritual homologies, 'theses,' [ibid.: 168], and 'dominant systems of classification' [ibid.: 169].
+In contrast to his notion of the habitus-understood in terms of dispositions-doxa appear to be representational, though not necessarily belief-like.
+In terms of the model of practices I sketched earlier (see Figure 1), we might take doxa to be the intelligible social meanings and ideas in a context, and orthodoxy to be the (dominant) ones that are taken to be correct or appropriate.
 According to a different tradition in thinking about ideology, ideology is a kind of orthodoxy.
-However, if, as in the Hall (and Althusserian) tradition, ideology forms the basis for our practical consciousness or practical orientation, then I think it is better to situate ideology, at least primarily, in doxa.
+16 However, if, as in the Hall (and Althusserian) tradition, ideology forms the basis for our practical consciousness or practical orientation, then I think it is better to situate ideology, at least primarily, in doxa.
 17

-The line between the "field of opinion" and doxa, is a crucial site of social struggle, for doxa is taken for granted and unquestioned, and one step in a process of liberation is to challenge the status quo:
+The line between the 'field of opinion' and doxa, is a crucial site of social struggle, for doxa is taken for granted and unquestioned, and one step in a process of liberation is to challenge the status quo:

-In class societies, in which the definition of the social world is at stake...the drawing of the line between the field of opinion...and the field of doxa...it itself a fundamental objective at stake in that form of class struggle which is the struggle for the imposition of the dominant systems of classification.
-The dominated classes have an interest in pushing back the limits of doxa and exposing the arbitrariness of the taken for granted; the dominant classes have an interest in defending the integrity of doxa, or short of this, of establishing in its place the necessarily imperfect substitute, orthodoxy."
-(Bourdieu 1972/1977, 169)
+In class societies, in which the definition of the social world is at stake ... the drawing of the line between the field of opinion ... and the field of doxa ... it itself a fundamental objective at stake in that form of class struggle which is the struggle for the imposition of the dominant systems of classification.
+The dominated classes have an interest in pushing back the limits of doxa and exposing the arbitrariness of the taken for granted; the dominant classes have an interest in defending the integrity of doxa, or short of this, of establishing in its place the necessarily imperfect substitute, orthodoxy [Bourdieu 1972: 169].